lawleyfall2019/110-fall2019/exercises/cssExercise/cssExercise.md

 You can include your CSS rules as either a linked CSS file (better), or in a style tag in the head of your HTML file.

-Try to applt the principles of design that we've discussed this semester!
+Try to apply the principles of design that we've discussed this semester!

 ## Deliverables